Mohamed-Ashraf-Ibrahim/30-Days-Of-JavaScript/README.md

 # [30 Days Of JavaScript](30daysofjs.netlify.app)

-This repository consists of 30 projects in 30 days and is a work in progress. <b>30 Days of JavaScript Challenge</b>.
+This repository consists of 30 projects in 30 days and is a work in progress.

 ## View Live Demo
 <table>